kiba/Writings/for_science/chp23_vacation.md

 "Great, let's us rev up the engine."

-Just as the motorboat were closing in, we disappeared into thin air.
+Just as the motorboat was closing in, we disappeared into thin air.